bernaferrari/ChangeDetection/README.md

   * [ThreeTenABP][11] for dealing with time in a Java 8 way.
   * [timeago][12] makes it easy display relative dates (i.e. 1 day ago).
   * [Toasty][13] show toasts in a colorful way.
+  * [RxJava][14] responsible for coordinating the reload button animation and updating the text on main screen cards periodically.

 [1]: https://github.com/mikepenz/Android-Iconics
 [2]: https://developer.android.com/topic/libraries/architecture/